fenago/machine-learning-for-finance/lab_guides/Lab_8.md

-### Understanding which inputs led to which predictions {#understanding-which-inputs-led-to-which-predictions .title}
+### Understanding which inputs led to which predictions

 Why did your model make the prediction it made?
 For